Edgarcho/Parallel-Music/README.md

 # Parallel Music

-A mobile application that can search for song info and provide link to song website from LastFm website.
+A mobile application that uses LastFm API to search for song info, website link and total listener count.
 The app can search for song in different languages.
-Users can save their favorite track.
+User can create an account and save their favorite songs.

 By Edgar Hernandez Ortiz